PetersJonny/Lergress/README.md

 ## 🎯 Objective

 This repository documents my learning journey through the **Alura Java Back-End Developer track**.
-The goal is to apply and document the knowledge acquired from each course, building a solid portfolio of skills in Java development.
+The goal is to apply and document the knowledge acquired from each course.

 ## 🛠️ Skills & Concepts to be Acquired